 - single use latex gloves should be low-protein and powder free - individuals with existing allergy to natural rubber latex proteins should be supported by employers to take latex avoidance measures and should not use single use or reusable gloves that contain latex (eg reusable rubber gloves used for washing up dishes).
 Employers may need to provide gloves in an alternative material - where the use of gloves could result in direct or indirect exposure to a member of the public, the employer must undertake an assessment of the risks of exposure and adopt suitable measures to ensure the health of the public is protected.

-These actions are essential to ensure that individuals with existing allergy to natural rubber latex (NRL) are protected as a result of their work duties.
+The use of latex gloves should be avoided if possible.
+Where required, the actions described are essential to ensure that individuals with existing allergy to natural rubber latex (NRL) are protected as a result of their work duties.